vtereshkov/umka-lang/spec.md

 fn selfhasptr(a: interface{...}): bool
 ```

-Checks whether the type of the variable that has been converted to the interface`a` is a pointer or has a pointer as its item type or field type.
+Checks whether the type of the variable that has been converted to the interface`a` is a pointer, string, dynamic array, interfaces or fibers, or has one of these types as its item type or field type.

 ##### Multitasking functions